redhat-partner-solutions/crucible/README.md

 Crucible can automatically set up the services required to deploy and run a cluster.
 Some are required for the Assisted Installer tool to run, and some are needed for the resulting cluster.

-- NTP - The NTP service helps to ensure clocks are synchronised across the resulting cluster which is a requirement for the cluster to function.
+- NTP - The NTP service helps to ensure clocks are synchronized across the resulting cluster, which is a requirement for the cluster to function.
 - Container Registry Local Mirror - Provides a local container registry within the target environment.
 The Crucible playbooks automatically populates the registry with required images for cluster installation.
 The registry will continue to be used by the resulting cluster.
 - HTTP Store - Used to serve the Assisted Installer discovery ISO and allow it to be used as Virtual Media for nodes to boot from.
 - DNS - Optionally set up DNS records for the required cluster endpoints, and nodes.
 If not automatically set up then the existing configuration will be validated.